 \section{Introduction}

 Large language models (LLMs) can deliver expert-level scores on established medical Question Answering (QA) benchmarks, yet they still produce hallucinations (factually unsupported and/or incorrect statements).
 As observed by Singhal \textit{et al.}, Med-PaLM 2 achieves near-expert accuracy while clinicians marked portions of its long-form answers as potentially harmful or misleading \cite{Singhal2025-md}, and to further demonstrate the hallucination issue within medical QA for LLMs, Omar \textit{et al.} observe that inserting a single fabricated detail into a clinical vignette causes six different LLMs to propagate the fabricated detail in up to 82\% of their outputs \cite{Omar2025-cb}.
-The propensity of LLMs to invent and propagate hallucinations demonstrates that hallucination remains a safety-critical failure mode of LLMs, and Benchmark scores are increasingly unreliable indicators of a model’s real‐world behaviour, often omitting the hallucination problem \cite{Kalai2025-da}.
+The propensity of LLMs to invent and propagate hallucinations demonstrates that hallucination remains a safety-critical failure mode of LLMs, and Benchmark scores are increasingly unreliable indicators of a model’s real‐world behavior, often omitting the hallucination problem \cite{Kalai2025-da}.
 Large language models are often pre-trained on massive datasets whose contents are opaque, so test items (or closely related passages) may already be present within the training data.
-Sainz \textit{et~al.}\ demonstrate that such contamination can raise benchmark accuracy scores an order of magnitude, yet training data contamination is largely undetected in most published results \cite{sainz-etal-2023-nlp}.
-Balloccu \textit{et~al.}\ document similar leakage in closed-source models and outline evaluation practices that inadvertently reward \enquote{cheating} via memorised answers \cite{balloccu-etal-2024-leak} and Chang \textit{et~al.}\ trace memorised passages from copyrighted books observed within GPT-4 and demonstrate that the model performs far better on texts it has seen verbatim than on truly novel material \cite{chang-etal-2023-speak}.
-Therefore, the present literature of contaminated or saturated benchmarks may be measuring the familiarity of a model to passages within its training dataset and not generalisability, and are essentially pattern matching to texts within their training data (which is essentially what the LLM architectures are designed to do).
-What is thus needed instead is an evaluation that forces the model to reason from an authoritative source passage and penalises any unsupported addition, a direct, text-grounded measure of the hallucination problem.
-To obtain a contamination–resistant, text-grounded measure of hallucination, we build \textsc{NameAnonymized}, a pipeline that extracts passages from public-domain medical textbooks, generates diverse question–answer pairs with an LLM, and then subjects the question-answer pairs to structured verification by medically trained annotators.
-The verified set becomes a benchmark in which every evaluation item is linked to an authoritative source paragraph, so hallucination can be scored as any content not supported by that paragraph.
-Using this benchmark we run two experiments.
-In \textbf{Experiment 1}, we measure baseline hallucination prevalence for a prominent open-source instruction-tuned model (LLaMA-70B-Instruct). \textbf{Experiment 2} expands the evaluation to eight language models of varying size and training strategy and also requires clinicians to rank the resulting model responses, label unsupported claims, and rate overall clinical usefulness.
-We report faithfulness error rates, severity distributions, and the correlation between hallucination and clinician preference.
+Sainz \textit{et~al.}\ demonstrate that such contamination can raise benchmark accuracy by an order of magnitude yet largely goes undetected \cite{sainz-etal-2023-nlp}.
+Similar leakage is documented in closed-source models, where evaluation practices inadvertently reward memorized answers, and in GPT-4, which performs far better on verbatim-seen texts than on novel material \cite{chang-etal-2023-speak,balloccu-etal-2024-leak}.